After Carol Dweck’s “Mindset” the “growth mindset” has become a popular concept in self-development.

 Growth Mindset Power Dynamics

-You’re not expected to be an expert at everything.
+You’re not expected to be an expert at everything, and neither should you act like one.

 However, you do want to get good at something.

-And, from a power dynamics point of view, to fully reap the rewards of your hard work and the expertise you acquired you need to think, act, and publicly portray yourself as an expert and an authority.
+And, from a power dynamics point of view, to fully reap the rewards your expertise you must think, act, and publicly portray yourself as an expert and an authority.

-Now the issue is that “learner” sometimes stands in contrast to “expert”, and an eternal and constant learner attitude and public behavior can detract from your reputation as an expert.
+Now the issue is that “learner” sometimes stands in contrast to “expert”, and an eternal and constant learner attitude undermines your credibility as an expert.

-And, from that point of view, you lose authority when you adopt an extreme, “always-on” growth mindset and approach every person, situation and criticism as if you need to learn more.
+When you adopt an extreme, “always-on” growth mindset and approach every person, situation and criticism as if you need to learn more, you lose out.

-When you acquire a public reputation of a learner without enough reputation for an expert, you personally lose out.
+A reputation of a learner without enough reputation for an expert devalues you.

 It’s Not Just Cognitive Bias: Experts Have Less To Gain With Extreme Growth Mindset

-Many proponents of the growth mindset posit that not having a growth mindset is a self-harming defense mechanism.
+Some posit that a fixed mindset is a self-harming defense mechanism.

-As it’s often the case, evolution is not (completely) stupid, and if many people tend to defend their level of expertise, there is often a good reason.
+As it’s often the case, evolution is not (completely) stupid, and if many people defend their expertise, there is often a good reason.

-One reason is, of course, public reputation and power, and all the many advantages that come from them.
+One reason is, of course, public reputation and power.

-And the other reason is that, for experts… It does make sense to have and display less of a growth mindset -the same is true for many other cognitive biases: there are some benefits to most of them-.
+And the other reason is that, for experts… It does make sense to have and display less of a growth mindset.

 Just think about it: when you’re new and fresh, everything is an opportunity for learning.